vsmid/htmlhammer/README.md

 - String literals tend to get messy and unreadable
 - Maybe you don't want or need JSX
-- HyperScript is ok but you would like to avoid manually writing HTML tag names
+- HyperScript is ok, but you would like to avoid manually writing HTML tag names
 - Make writing HTML in JavaScript feel almost like writing it in .html file
-- Make writing HTML in JavaScript dead simple and intuitive but keeping all of the JavaScript's power
+- Make writing HTML in JavaScript dead simple and intuitive but keeping all the JavaScript's power

 ## Install